ssdeanx/deep-research/README.md

 *   **`researchWorkflow`**: Guides users through an interactive research process, from initial query formulation to data collection and preliminary analysis.
 It includes suspend/resume points for human feedback and approval.
 *   **`generateReportWorkflow`**: Manages the end-to-end process of iterative research and report generation, incorporating user approvals, agent collaboration, and conditional logic to produce final reports.
+*   **`comprehensiveResearchWorkflow`**: Advanced end-to-end workflow combining iterative research, RAG processing, content synthesis, and comprehensive report generation with human-in-the-loop approval.

 ### **Tools 🔧**
 Reusable, atomic functions that agents and workflows can invoke to interact with external systems or perform specific data operations.
 Tools extend the capabilities of the AI system, connecting it to the real world.

 *   **`webSearchTool`**: Performs intelligent web searches using the Exa API, efficiently retrieving and often summarizing web content.
 *   **`vectorQueryTool`**: Executes semantic searches and retrieves relevant content from configured vector stores based on query embeddings.
+Features advanced tracing with multiple child spans for comprehensive observability.
 *   **`chunkerTool`**: Provides advanced document chunking across various formats (text, HTML, PDF, etc.), enabling efficient processing for vector embeddings and RAG.
 *   **`graphRAGTool`**: Facilitates graph-based Retrieval-Augmented Generation, exploring relationships within structured knowledge graphs.
 *   **`rerankTool`**: Optimizes search results by re-ranking them based on multiple relevance criteria, improving the quality of retrieved information.